nfc-id/amparoid-sdk-docs/content/docs/android/requeriments.md

 ---

 The Amparo ID team will provide the following information:
-- API Key
+- API Key: key for API endpoint consumption.
-- API URL
+- API URL: API base url.
-- SKM Key
+- SKM Key: SDK security key.
-- KSM Key
+- KSM Key: SDK security key.
-- E Cert
+- E Cert: security certificate used by the SDK.
-- Access to the private repository containing the SDK
+- Access to the private repository containing the SDK.

 After meeting these requirements, you can proceed with the SDK installation and configuration.